alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 So we can specify that troublesome line as ```pn[-1]="12"```.

-And so now this APN correctly generates Plain Bob on any stage of bells:
+And so now this GPN correctly generates Plain Bob on any stage of bells:

 ```
 	base="x.1n"